szetumer/cloud_levelup_pkg/level4_databricks/README.md

 ## Level 5: Connecting Databricks to Storage Containers

 Note: I found this to be one of the more complicated steps in setting up my Azure account.
-Part of the problem is that there are many different possible workflows to connecting databricks and azure storage, so AI models get mixed up as to which one to do.
+Part of the problem is that there are many different possible workflows to connecting databricks and azure storage, so AI models get mixed up if you ask them to help.
 If you have premium-tier, Microsoft recommends that you use Unity Catalog to manage connections between storage accounts and databricks.
 If you don't, read on.

 FOOTGUN1: Your storage account must be ADLS Gen2 with hierarchical namespaces, etc. if it's not, then you will have errors with credentialing unless you do even more steps.
 If your prior account was not Gen2, create a second one.
-And follow those steps.
-Also, make sure that you have hierarchical namesspaces available, soft delete NOT available.
+Also, make sure that you have hierarchical namesspaces available, and soft delete NOT available.

 FOOTGUN2: You have to have some content in your stoage container.
 It can be a single file, but it must be something for your databricks to interpret.